yunishi3/3D-FCR-alphaGAN/README.md

 ### Visualization
 In order to visualize thier npy files generated by evaluation process, you need to use python vtk.
 Please see the [] to know the details of this code.
-I just modified original code to fit the 3D multi object scene.
+I just modified original code to fit the 3D multi object scenes.
 * Go to the eval directory
 `$ cd eval`